Flederossi/eme/README.md

 <br>

 ## REPL
-To test ´eme´ in your terminal, you can open a simple repl (after cloning the repo) by running:
+To test `eme` in your terminal, you can open a simple repl (after cloning the repo) by running:

 ```sh
 make repl